scbarrett/mdcf-adventium/pcashutoff-doc/src/site/sphinx/index.rst

 ..
-MDCF PCA Shutoff App documentation master file, created by sphinx-quickstart on Tue Sep  1 14:24:42 2015.
+MDCF PCA Shut-off App documentation master file, created by sphinx-quickstart on Tue Sep  1 14:24:42 2015.
    You can adapt this file completely to your liking, but it should at least contain the root `toctree` directive.